 - Turn off your Christmas tree lights before leaving home or going to bed.

-With these tips, you can help prevent your gorgeous, festive holiday decorations from causing significant harm and destruction.
+With these tips, you can help prevent holiday decorations from causing significant harm and destruction.
 Unfortunately, Christmas tree fires aren’t the only common fire hazards in the winter.
 Use our winter fire safety tips for expert advice on other fire risks that occur during the holiday season.
 By doing your part now, you can relax and enjoy a stress-free holiday later.

 If, despite your best effort, an accident does occur, you don’t need to panic.
 The professionals at ServiceMaster Restore are available 24/7 every day of the year to help guide you through crisis to resolution.
 With you as our priority, we work fast to get your home back to normal as quickly as possible, so you can get back to enjoying the holiday season with your loved ones.
 Learn more about our fire and smoke damage removal services today.